apalle1/NYC-Green-Taxi/README.md

 * Build a derived variable representing the average speed over the course of a trip.
 * Can you perform a test to determine if the average trip speeds are materially the same in all weeks of September?
 If you decide they are not the same, can you form a hypothesis regarding why they differ?
 * Can you build up a hypothesis of average trip speed as a function of time of day?

+**Dataset**

+We will use data collected by the New York City Taxi and Limousine commission about “Green” Taxis.
+Green Taxis (as opposed to yellow ones) are taxis that are not allowed to pick up passengers inside of the densely populated areas of Manhattan.
+We will use the data from September 2015.
+We are using NYC Taxi and Limousine trip record data: (https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).